Dan West (musician): Collaborations

+In 2017, Sidewalk Society released the album Strange Roads: The Songs of Rolled Gold.
+The album was released on gold vinyl as a reworking of the complete album Rolled Gold by the 1960s band The Action.
+The album was described as "[capturing] the essence of Brit psych pop infused with the West Coast sound of The Byrds and The Association."

+In December 2024, Fruits de Mer Records in the United Kingdom released a career retrospective of West’s Mod/Psychedelic group, Sidewalk Society entitled, An Introduction to Sidewalk Society.
+The album collected the band's tracks released by Fruits de Mer, plus a selection of non-FdM songs from their back catalog, and the first CD release of their Strange Roads LP.

+LoveyDove

 LoveyDove is a duo formed by West and Azalia Snail in 2011, known for being "as visually interesting as they are sonically enjoyable."
 West and Snail are a real-life couple who married on April 25, 2014, and credit their success to being on the same page musically and the fact that they love playing music together.
-Their first self-titled album was released in the US by LA's Fine and praised by L.A.
+Their first, self-titled album was released in the U.S. by LA's Fine and praised by L.A.
 Record as, "Not since Wings wrote "Silly Love Songs" has a couple captured a love so sugary and yet so recognizable to those who have ever tasted the good stuff.

-Their second album Showstopper was released in both New Zealand by Powertool Records and the US by Records Ad Nauseam and received rave reviews.
+Their second album Showstopper was released in New Zealand by Powertool Records and the U.S. by Records Ad Nauseam.
 LA Weekly wrote, "With their new album, Showstopper, a 13-bombon blast of harmonious psych-pop confections, the local (duo) have outdone themselves.
-Sweet, savory, gorgeously rendered and painstakingly arranged, every track is a masterly example of their complex bubble-gum simplicity – a cunning, stunning contradiction that reliably engages the brain as it reaches deep into the soul.
-It's an approach the pair has long since perfected, but on Showstopper, it's displayed in even fuller, richer form than ever before."
-L.A Record called the album "an eclectic and electrically exciting blend of excellent songwriting and pinpoint precise production, with melodies to live by and a dance beat to die for!".
-LoveyDove has performed live at venues around Los Angeles and West has been noted as having "a warm and engaging presence" and being "a talented and versatile guitarist."
+Sweet, savory, gorgeously rendered and painstakingly arranged, every track is a masterly example of their complex bubble-gum simplicity...displayed in even fuller, richer form than ever before."
+L.A.
+Record called the album "an eclectic and electrically exciting blend of excellent songwriting and pinpoint precise production, with melodies to live by and a dance beat to die for!"

-Snail Meets West, released by Union Pole in 2015, is the free jazz duo of indie mainstay Azalia Snail and psychedelic maestro Dan West.
-Both have a long resume of various pop and roll projects, including LoveyDove.
-Snail Meets West is a tribute to the late free jazz pioneer Ornette Coleman who influenced many musicians.
-Snail plays drums and West plays piano.